ivankruchkoff/google-authenticator/readme.txt

 The Google Authenticator plugin for WordPress gives you two-factor authentication using the Google Authenticator app for Android/iPhone/Blackberry.

-If you are security aware, you may already have the Google Authenticator app installed on your smartphone, using it for two-factor authentication on your Gmail or Google Apps account.
+If you are security aware, you may already have the Google Authenticator app installed on your smartphone, using it for two-factor authentication on Gmail/Dropbox/Lastpass/Amazon etc.

 The two-factor authentication requirement can be enabled on a per-user basis.
 You could enable it for your administrator account, but log in as usual with less privileged accounts.